Wife Support System

 As one woman has her head turned by a handsome colleague, one resorts to spying on her husband and another fights to keep a dark secret, they need each other more than ever.
 But can Polly, Louise and Erica keep their friendship and relationships strong?
 Or will their perfect mumtopia fall apart?

-Wife Support System was shortlisted for the Romantic Novelists' Association's Joan Hessayon award 2020 and the Romance Comedy Novel of the Year 2021.
+Wife Support System was shortlisted for the Romantic Novelists' Association's Joan Hessayon award 2020.

 Second Wife Syndrome